From data to the analytic S-matrix: A Bootstrap fit of the pion scattering amplitude: Gradient free optimization and particle swarm

-Three parameters control the algorithm performance: the inertia $\omega$, the cognitive coefficient $c_1$, and the cooperation coefficient $c_2$.
-The convergence property of the algorithm depends on the choice of these three coefficients.\footnote{In other versions of the algorithm, those parameters can be promoted to be dynamical.} The details of our implementation of the PSO algorithm, which contains an additional adaptive velocity prescription as in \cite{Xu2013AnAP}, can be found in Appendix \ref{sec:swarm}.
+Three parameters control the algorithm performance: the inertia $\omega$, the cognitive coefficient $c_1$, and the cooperation coefficient $c_2$.\footnote{The $r_{1,2}$ are random numbers uniformly distributed between $[0,1]$, and are drawn at each step.} The convergence property of the algorithm depends on the choice of these three coefficients.\footnote{In other versions of the algorithm, those parameters can be promoted to be dynamical.} The details of our implementation of the PSO algorithm, which contains an additional adaptive velocity prescription as in \cite{Xu2013AnAP}, can be found in Appendix \ref{sec:swarm}.

-The algorithm runs for $N_\text{iter}$ steps.
-The best position found by the swarm at the last step $Y_{N_\text{iter}}$ is our estimate for the best fit parameters which gives the minimum value of $\chi^2(\Theta)$.